davidlatuno/bamazon/README.md

 ## Running the program

 There are two versions of bamazon: the customer and the manager.
+After running the below terminal command you can follow the prompts to access the respective functions.

 In you terminal, you can run either: